Adhesion railway: All-weather adhesion

 The term all-weather adhesion is usually used in North America, and refers to the adhesion available during traction mode with 99% reliability in all weather conditions.

 Toppling conditions

-The maximum speed a train can proceed around a turn is limited by the radius of turn, the position of the centre of mass of the units, the wheel gauge and whether the track is superelevated or canted.
+The maximum speed at which a train can proceed around a turn is limited by the radius of turn, the position of the centre of mass of the units, the wheel gauge and whether the track is superelevated, or canted.

 Toppling will occur when the overturning moment due to the side force (centrifugal acceleration) is sufficient to cause the inner wheel to begin to lift off the rail.
 This may result in loss of adhesion – causing the train to slow, preventing toppling.
-Alternatively, the inertia may be sufficient to cause the train to continue to move at speed causing the vehicle to topple completely.
+Alternatively, the inertia may be sufficient to cause the train to continue to move at speed, causing carriages to topple completely.